🩺 Diabetes for UK GPs

 - Seizures

-- Usually in elderly type 2 diabetics
+- Usually in elderly patients with type 2 diabetes

 Management: